 The formaldehyde level allowed in GreenGuard Gold certified products is extremely low – just 9 μg/m3 or 7.3 ppb (parts per billion).

-I have a post that contains a reference level table for formaldehyde.
 Outdoor urban air contains 1.5- 47 ppb.
 GreenGuard Gold formaldehyde levels are lower than the outdoor air in many places.

 Formaldehyde levels allowed with standard GreenGuard are significantly higher at 50 ppb (parts per billion) or 61.3 μg/m3 (Compared to GreenGuard Gold 0.0073 ppm).

-This post contains affiliate links.
-Upon purchase, I earn a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I earn a commission at no extra cost to you.

 1. GreenGuard Gold Laminate Flooring

-Laminate Flooring Brands that are Certified GreenGuard Gold Include:
+Laminate Flooring Brands That Are Certified GreenGuard Gold Include:

 - Duravana from LL Flooring looks like your typical laminate but the core seemed a little different to me so I asked the company about it.
 The core has polystyrene added to it (it also contains the usual wood fiber and melamine-urea-formaldehyde) which makes it more inherently waterproof than other brands.
 It does not have more offgassing than other brands.